Tim Jackson (economist): Academic work

+Jackson took his first degree at Christ's College, Cambridge, having joined the college in 1976.

 For more than twenty five years, he has worked internationally on sustainable consumption and production.
 During five years at the Stockholm Environment Institute in the early 1990s, he pioneered the concept of preventative environmental management outlined in his 1996 book Material Concerns – pollution profit and quality of life.

 From 1995 to 2000, Jackson held an EPSRC fellowship on the Thermodynamics of Clean Technologies.

 From 2003 to 2005, he held a Professorial Research Fellowship on the social psychology of sustainable consumption.

 From 2006 to 2011 Jackson was Director of the ESRC Research group on Lifestyles, Values and Environment.

 From 2010 to 2014, he was Director of the Sustainable Lifestyles Research Group.

 From 2013 to 2017, he was ESRC Professioral Research Fellow on Prosperity and Sustainability in the Green Economy.
 Since 2018 he sits on the advisory board of the ZOE Institute for Future-fit Economies.

 Since 2003, his research has focused on consumption, lifestyle and sustainability.
 In 2005, the Sustainable Development Research Network published his widely cited review Motivating Sustainable Consumption.
 A respective Earthscan 'Reader' in Sustainable Consumption was issued in 2006.
 During 2006 and 2007 Tim Jackson was advisor and a regular contributor to BBC Newsnight's Ethical Man series.